Barney Miller: Pilot

-The series was born out of an unsold television pilot, The Life and Times of Captain Barney Miller, that aired on August 22, 1974, as part of an ABC summer anthology series, Just for Laughs.
+The series emerged out of an unsold television pilot, The Life and Times of Captain Barney Miller, that aired on August 22, 1974, as part of an ABC summer anthology series, Just for Laughs.
 Linden and Vigoda were cast in their series roles; no other eventual cast members were present.
 Abby Dalton played Barney Miller's wife, Liz, while Val Bisoglio, Rod Perry, and a pre-Hill Street Blues Charles Haid rounded out the cast of the pilot.
 Guest stars included Mike Moore, Chu Chu Mulave, Henry Beckman, Buddy Lester, Michael Tessier and Anne Wyndham.

 The pilot script was later largely reused in the debut episode "Ramon".
 For this reworked episode, Bisoglio's lines were more or less evenly split between the new characters of Yemana and Chano, while Haid's character of Kazinski became Max Gail's Wojciehowicz.
 Rod Perry's character, Sgt.
-Wilson, was replaced by Harris in the reworked episode, although Wilson would reappear one more time in the first-season episode "Experience" before disappearing from the series entirely.
+Wilson, was replaced by Harris in the reworked episode, although Wilson reappeared one more time in the first-season episode "Experience" before disappearing from the series entirely.
 Abby Dalton was replaced by Barbara Barrie as Liz, and Henry Beckman's character of Uncle Charlie was dropped entirely.
 The rest of the guest cast (Moore, Malave, Lester, Tessier, and Wyndham) reprised their roles in the debut episode.

 Unlike the remainder of the series, the pilot was shot on film at CBS Studio Center, where the sets of the 12th Precinct and the Miller apartment were originally built.
 When the show went into regular production in late 1974, it was recorded on videotape.
 The sets were moved to the ABC Television Center in Hollywood, where they remained until production ended in 1982.

 The pilot was never broadcast in syndication.
 It was released in 2011 as part of Shout Factory's complete series set on DVD.